-Try thinking about abundance as the quality of your state of mind towards your life.
-Think about that for a moment.
-Consequently, you’ll begin to understand that living a fulfilling abundant life is your attitude about life itself, not the things or situations.
+Abundance is the quality of your state of mind towards your life.
+Think about that for a moment and you’ll begin to understand that living a fulfilling, abundant life is about your attitude.
+It’s your about life itself, not the things or situations.

 See How Life Can Happen for You

 Gratitude is the next key.
 Find things to be grateful for.
-Even in the midst of turmoil, but grateful for the lessons.
-When you can reach this point, then all of the affirmations, mantras, and sutras will really begin to manifest in your life.
+Even during turmoil, but grateful for the lessons.
+When you can reach this point, then all the affirmations, mantras, and sutras will begin to manifest in your life.
 So, how do you accomplish this leap from life happening to you, to life happening for you?

 You must learn to see the bright side of every situation.
-Anticipate and expect good things.
+Expect good things.
 See the Universe as operating on your behalf, especially when things aren’t going your way.
 The Universe and your mind respond to persistence.
-This doesn’t mean being fake.
-Nor does it meaning ignoring losses and sadness.
-It means learning to shift your perspective to see them as learning opportunities.
-This helps to shift your perspective from victim to victor.
+Keep asking yourself the question, does life happen for you?

-- Tip number one, ask yourself what you are supposed to be learning.
+1) ask yourself what you are supposed to be learning.
 Do this especially when in uncomfortable or negative situations.
 Be grateful for the experiences of life.

-Joseph Campbell & Joseph Campbell’s Book The Hero’s Journey, Wikipedia
+Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia